Why Most Leadership Programs Don’t Change Behavior

 And that’s why reinforcement matters so much.

-What Actually Helps Behavior Change Stick
+What Actually Helps Behavioral Change Stick

 The leadership programs that really do make a difference usually have one thing in common: the learning doesn’t end when the session ends.